 Land and Water Quality Division staff review recycled water use plans, and conduct site inspections to ensure drinking water supplies are not contaminated with recycled water.
 Staff also monitor spray irrigation sites to ensure the recycled water irrigation does not present a risk to the public.
 Recycled water sites must also pass an initial cross-connection control shut down test and every four years thereafter.
 This can be coordinated with the water district supplying the recycled water.

-Announcement: New Online Plan Submittal
+Electronic Plan Submittal